d2s/Documentation/_posts/2018-04-10-Changelog.md

 Updated 28 November 2018

+To new or existing users, the prerelease is safe to use.
+The prerelease is signed with my developer certificate but not notarized.
+Only releases will be notarized.

 In this prerelease executing scheduled tasks is moved to the [menu app](/Menuapp).
 There is still work to do before this version will be released.
-The only changes compared to version 5.5.7 are:

-The only changes compared to version 5.5.7 are:
+The following changes compared to version 5.5.7 are:
 - a lot of cleanup in code (delete of dead code) and
 - delete code for execution of scheduled tasks, the [menu app](/Menuapp) executes scheduled tasks, add and delete schedules in RsyncOSX
 - some enhancements in `restore` and restore defaults to temporary restore catalog if set in user config